metzlar/metzlar.nl_old/content/pages/about.md

 I have been working in web development since 1999 and management/mentorship since 2008.
 I have contributed to complex, large scale, high available systems.
 [Here]({filename}skills.md) is a list of my engineering skills.

-I am currently located in Kelowna, British Columbia, Canada I am working for a medical software startup <a href="http://vistacan.com">http://vistacan.com</a>.
+I am currently located in Victoria, British Columbia, Canada I am working on interesting projects for <a href="http://www.ingrooves.com/">www.ingrooves.com</a>.

 If you want to contact me, send me an email (<a href="mailto:metzlar@gmail.com">metzlar@gmail.com</a>) Do not hesitate to ask me any questions or give feedback on my open source work on <a href="http://github.com/metzlar">http://github.com/metzlar</a>